csiro-data-school/2020-03-03_training/_episodes/02-practice-learning.md

 > ## Identify the Misconceptions
 >
-> Choose one wrong answer and write in the Etherpad what the misconception is associated with that wrong answer.
+> At your table, discuss what misconception is associated with each wrong answer.
 > This discussion should take about 10 minutes.
 >
 >> ## Solution